-The IPA II CBC Programme Bulgaria-Serbia contributes to and interacts with, the macroregional strategy that the EU has devised for the countries and regions that share common needs and objectives in the Danube Region2.
-The EU Strategy for the Danube Region (EUSDR) was adopted in December 2010 and provides an overall framework for parts of Central and South East Europe area3, aiming at fostering integration and integrative development.
+The Bulgaria-Serbia IPA CBC Programme contributes to and interacts with, the macroregional strategy that the EU has devised for the countries and regions that share common needs and objectives in the Danube Region2.
+The open-ended EU Strategy for the Danube Region (EUSDR) was adopted in December 2010 and provides an overall framework for parts of Central and South East Europe area3, aiming at fostering integration and integrative development.
 The strategy includes four pillars: